eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/negotiation/contract.negotiation.binding.https.md

 </aside>

-- The `callbackAddress` property specifies the base endpoint URL where the client receives messages associated with the CN.
+- The `callbackAddress` property specifies the base endpoint URL where the client receives messages associated with the [=Contract Negotiation=].
 Support for the HTTPS scheme is required.
 Implementations may optionally support other URL schemes.

 - Callback messages will be sent to paths under the base URL as described by this specification.
 Note that [=Consumers=] should properly handle the cases where a trailing / is included with or absent from the `callbackAddress` when